-Au pairs get to know you and your family through your AuPairWorld profile.
+Your profile is very important.
+It's how au pairs get their first impression of your family and your expectations for the au pair stay.
 If you want to find a good au pair, you need to have a have a good profile.
 What does that mean?
-The AuPairWorld customer support team urges you to do the following:
+Here are some simple but effective tips for your profile:

 - Think about including a video.
 It comes free as part of your Premium membership and makes your profile special.

 - Already had an an au pair?
-Think about getting a reference from that au pair and including it in your profile to show new au pairs that things work well in your family.
+Think about getting a reference from that au pair and uploading it in your profile to show new au pairs that things work well in your family.

-2) Take the initiative in the search process and engage with the au pairs who interest you
+3) Take the initiative in the search process and engage with the au pairs who interest you

 Don't wait for au pairs to contact you.
+Contact them.
 Send messages to au pairs who appear in your EasyFind search manager and let them know that you are interested.
 Although it is a mutual searching process, many au pairs see the host family as the party who will take the lead role.
 Make the most of this.
 The more active and personal you are in the search process with au pair candidates, the more choices you will have.
 The more choices you have, the more likely you are to find a candidate that you really like.
 If some au pairs don't reply to your messages, don't worry about them.
 Au pairs may be at different points in their search process and may have just found their host family when you contact them.
 Simply move on to the the next candidate.